Registration of Foreign Court Judgments in CyprusChristos Paraskevas

 Recognition, Registration and Enforcement of Court Judgments issued by non EU Member States’ Courts

-Cyprus is bound by bilateral treaties relating to the recognition and enforcement of foreign judgments with Russia, Greece, China, Bulgaria, Germany, Hungary, Poland, Serbia and Syria and it is a signatory to various multilateral conventions relating to the recognition and enforcement of foreign judgments.
+Cyprus is bound by bilateral treaties relating to the recognition and enforcement of foreign judgments with various countries and it is a signatory to various multilateral conventions relating to the recognition and enforcement of foreign judgments.

 Recognition, Registration and Enforcement of Foreign Arbitral Awards